ibexa/documentation-developer/docs/api/public_php_api_browsing.md

 ### ContentInfo

 Basic content metadata is available through [`ContentInfo`](https://github.com/ezsystems/ezpublish-kernel/blob/v7.5.3/eZ/Publish/API/Repository/Values/Content/ContentInfo.php) objects and their properties.
-This value object mostly provides primitive fields, such as `contentTypeId`, `publishedDate`, or `mainLocationId`.
+This value object provides primitive fields, such as `contentTypeId`, `publishedDate`, or `mainLocationId`, as well as methods for retrieving selected properties.

 You can also use it to request other Content-related value objects from various services: